 Also make a list of potential problems with the new space, such as a smaller reception area or less storage area or perhaps a larger open space that may require more cubicles or temporary walls.

 It may be necessary to hire carpenters or painters if walls need to be constructed or painted.
-This may have been addressed when the new space was acquired, but just make sure that no additional construction or cosmetic changes need to be completed prior to the move.
+It may have been addressed when the new space was acquired, but just make sure that no additional construction or cosmetic changes need to be completed before the move.

 Gather Your Team